sal55/langs/QExamples/QTypes.md

 B := A        # B is a shallow copy of A; A's reference count is stepped C ::= A       # C is an independent, deep copy of A
 ````
-The rules I think are a little different for records, partly to do with minimising circular references, but I try to delve too deeply into that part it.)
+The rules I think are a little different for records, partly to do with minimising circular references, but I try to delve too deeply into that part of it.

 ### Excluded Types